Wykks/ngx-mapbox-gl/README.md

 }
 ```

-We basically create a `forRoot` static function in the library module, that will accept a *configuration* object as parameter.
+We basically create a `forRoot` static function in the library module, that will accept a *configuration* object as  a parameter.
 This *configuration* will provide the actual token to the `ngx-mapbox-gl` module via providers by providing the value from the *configuration* to the `MAPBOX_API_KEY` injection token.

-Finally in the application that will use your `MyLibMapModule`, you will import the module in this way:
+Finally, in the application that will use your `MyLibMapModule`, you will import the module in this way:
 ```ts
 import { NgModule } from '@angular/core';
 import { CommonModule } from '@angular/common';